zelloptt/zello-channel-api/sdks/README.md

 ### Getting an authentication token

 In order for your app to logon to the Zello system, you must provide an authentication token.
 This token identifies you as an app developer and proves that the app has permission to connect to your channels.
+See the [Zello Channel API Authentication documentation](https://github.com/zelloptt/zello-channel-api/blob/master/auth/README.md) for more information on how to generate authentication tokens on your system.

 #### Development tokens
 > **TODO:** Update link for generating development tokens